spatie/crawler/docs/configuring-the-crawler/setting-crawl-limits.md

 - `limit()`: the maximum number of URLs to crawl across all executions
 - `limitPerExecution()`: how many URLs to process during the current crawl
-- `timeLimit()`: the maximum execution time across all executions
+- `timeLimit()`: the maximum execution time in seconds across all executions
-- `timeLimitPerExecution()`: the maximum execution time for the current crawl
+- `timeLimitPerExecution()`: the maximum execution time in seconds for the current crawl

 ## Using the total crawl limit